-B. The issuance of a renewal of a license must be denied if:

-- (1) the applicant is ineligible for a license pursuant to subpart 2 or Minnesota Statutes, section 349.167; - (2) the organization which employs the gambling manager is no longer licensed or is being denied a renewed license; or - (3) the application remains incomplete for more than 90 days after its initial submission. - C. A gambling manager who has had the issuance of a renewal license denied pursuant to item B may reapply for renewal of the license once the portion of the renewal application which resulted in denial has been remedied.
-The reapplication must be accompanied by an additional fee pursuant to subpart 8.
-Nothing in this part prevents the board from pursuing disciplinary action against a licensee for violations of law or rule which warranted the denial of a renewal application but were later remedied in a sufficient manner to allow renewal of the gambling manager's license. - D. A gambling manager who has had an application denied for failing to comply with the requirements in subpart 2, item F, may not apply for a renewal of a gambling manager's license or for an emergency replacement gambling manager's license, but may apply for a new gambling manager's license provided the individual has taken the board-provided gambling manager's seminar and passed the examination within the last 12 months before the new license is issued. - E. The board may not deny or delay the renewal of a gambling manager's license under Minnesota Statutes, section 349.167, because of the licensee's failure to submit a complete application by a specified date before the expiration of the license or permit, unless the board has first: - (1) sent the applicant by registered mail a written notice of the incomplete application; and - (2) given the applicant at least five business days from the date of receipt of the notice to submit a complete application or the information necessary to complete the application.
+- B. The issuance of a renewal of a license must be denied if: - (1) the applicant is ineligible for a license pursuant to subpart 2 or Minnesota Statutes, section 349.167; - (2) the organization which employs the gambling manager is no longer licensed or is being denied a renewed license; or - (3) the application remains incomplete for more than 90 days after its initial submission. - C. A gambling manager who has had the issuance of a renewal license denied pursuant to item B may reapply for renewal of the license once the applicant has remedied that portion of the renewal application which resulted in denial.
+The reapplication must be accompanied by an additional fee pursuant to Minnesota Statutes, section 349.167, subdivision 2.
+The board may pursue disciplinary action against a licensee for violations of law or rule which warranted the denial of a renewal application but were later remedied in a sufficient manner to allow renewal of the gambling manager's license. - D. A gambling manager who has had an application denied for failing to comply with the requirements in subpart 2, item E, may not apply for a renewal of a gambling manager's license or for an emergency replacement gambling manager's license.
+The person may apply for a new gambling manager's license provided the person has taken the board-authorized gambling manager's training and passed the examination within the 12 months immediately preceding the effective date of the new license.

-A gambling manager whom the director determines has failed to submit a complete renewal application may appeal that determination by filing a written request for a contested case hearing with the board before the expiration of the gambling manager's existing license.
-The director shall schedule a contested case hearing before an administrative law judge according to Minnesota Statutes, chapter 14.
+A gambling manager whom the director determines has failed to submit a complete renewal application at least 60 days before the expiration of his or her existing license may appeal that determination.
+To appeal the director's determination, the gambling manager must file a written request for a contested case hearing with the board before the expiration of the gambling manager's existing license.
+The director must schedule a contested case hearing before an administrative law judge according to Minnesota Statutes, chapter 14.
 The hearing must be held less than 30 days after the service of a notice and order for hearing if allowed by the chief administrative law judge according to part 1400.5600, subpart 3.
 The board must issue its final decision within 30 days after receipt of the administrative law judge's report and subsequent exceptions and argument under Minnesota Statutes, section 14.61.
 The sole issue at the hearing is whether the applicant submitted a complete application after being duly notified of the incomplete application and prior to the director determining the application was incomplete.